TechManiacYT/ESP8266_ShellyButton/README.md

 * Battery powered wifi switch
 * Adjust the brightness of a Shelly RGBW2 over wifi
-* Adjust the brightness of a single RGBW2 Shelly channel
+* Adjust the brightness of a single RGBW2 Shelly channel (Shelly RGBW2 has no incr or decr functionality)
 * For the shelly 2 relay devices: a 0,1,2 incremental switching

 The software contains basically 2 parts